Skip to content

 • Monuments and Markers - The survey will include information about the physical markers or monuments used to identify the property's boundaries and corners.

-• Easements and Encroachments - Any easements or encroachments that affect the land will be identified in the survey record.
+• Easements and Encroachments - The survey record will identify any easements or encroachments that affect the land.
 Easements are rights granted to third parties for specified purposes, such as utility access or right-of-way.
-Encroachments are structures or improvements extending beyond the property's borders or onto neighboring properties.
+Encroachments are structures or improvements that extend beyond the property's borders or onto neighboring properties.

 • Improvements and Structures - The survey record may include information about the location and dimensions of existing structures on the land, such as buildings, fences, roadways, or other improvements.